learn-the-web/topics/launch-checklist.md

 ---
 layout: checklist
-title: "Launch checklist, Web Dev 3"
+title: "Launch checklist"
 tags: "launch checklist double check validators link checkers usability browser testing analytics monitoring"
-desc: "A checklist of things to check on your website before you launch it, for Web Dev 3."
+desc: "A checklist of things to check on your website before you launch it, for Web Dev 4."

 groups:
   - title: 'Content & usability'